Where would you be if you’d let yourself try?

 Meet Indio.
 He is the reason I can move through the world the way I do.
 He has given me a freedom I never had before, but he won’t be working forever.

 Before he retires, I want to take him to 30 countries.
-We’ve already been to 17.
+We’ve already been to 19.
 We became the first guide dog team to work legally in Egypt.

-I work with tourism offices, hotels, and disability organizations to make this shift possible.
+Every door we open remains open for the teams that will come after us, and I work with tourism offices, hotels, and disability organizations to make this shift possible.
 Are you in?